U.S. Route 17 in Florida

-U.S. Route 17 (US 17) in Florida is a north–south United States Highway.
-It runs 317 mi from the Punta Gorda, Florida Metropolitan Statistical Area northeast to the Greater Jacksonville Metropolitan Area.
+U.S. Highway 17 (US 17) in Florida is a north–south United States Numbered Highway that runs 317 mi from the Punta Gorda, Florida Metropolitan Statistical Area northeast to the Jacksonville metropolitan area.

-As is the case with all Florida roads with AASHTO route numbers, the entirety of US 17 has a hidden FDOT designation:
+As is the case with all Florida roads with American Association of State Highway and Transportation Officials (AASHTO) route numbers, the entirety of US 17 has a hidden Florida Department of Transportation (FDOT) designation: